docling-project/community/GOVERNANCE.md

     - The website (if there is one)
 4. Move open source repository into Docling project and all related artifacts (eg AI models) are moved to the Docling HuggingFace page

-### Governance of Sattelite projects
+### Governance of Satellite projects

-The advantage of sattelite projects is that they can benefit from the Docling community and have greater autonomy, i.e. have their own dedicated Maintainer and Committer lists.
-Nevertheless, sattelite projects must fullfill the following requirements,
+The advantage of satellite projects is that they can benefit from the Docling community and have greater autonomy, i.e. have their own dedicated Maintainer and Committer lists.
+Nevertheless, satellite projects must fullfill the following requirements,

 1. Docling project MAINTAINERS and COMMITTERS keep their role also in Satellite projects
 2. Election of Satellite MAINTAINERS: by the TSC of Docling